 The application material to ISA 720 (Revised) explains that an annual report is different in nature, purpose and content from other reports, such as a report prepared to meet the information needs of a specific stakeholder group or a report prepared to comply with a specific regulatory reporting objective (even when such a report is required to be publicly available).
 It lists, among others, separate regulatory reports and sustainability reports as examples of reports that, when issued as standalone documents, are not typically part of the combination of documents that comprise an annual report (subject to law, regulation or custom), and that, therefore, are not other information within the scope of the Standard.
-The IRBA is thus of the view that regulatory reports and sustainability reports that are issued as standalone documents, without, for example, being described as forming part of the entity's annual report, are not part of the combination of documents that comprise an entity's annual report.
+The IRBA is thus of the view that regulatory reports and sustainability reports, are not part of the combination of documents, being described as forming part of the entity's annual report, are not part of the combination of documents of documents that comprise an entity's annual report.